 Wondering what’s up with the SAT?
 Read on and find out!

-When your parents took the SAT, there was a "Verbal" section on it.
-Now, it's called Critical Reading.
-Why?
-The entire section consists exclusively of critical reading questions designed to test your reading skills at the sentence, paragraph, and passage level.
+This entire section consists exclusively of critical reading questions designed to test your reading and grammar skills at the sentence, paragraph, and passage level.

 SAT testing: The Math section